Linaro/lava/doc/v2/deploy-lxc.rst

 ============================

 #.
 The image deployed to the device **must** enable the Android Debug Bridge,
    i.e. a :term:`developer image`.
 This means enabling developer access over USB or TCP.
 This rules out the use of production images.

 #.
-A list of packages to install into the bare container to provide the necessary tools
+A list of packages to install into the bare container to provide the
-   to communicate with the device.
+   necessary tools to communicate with the device.

 #.
 The LXC depends on underlying kernel architecture.
-For armel, armhf, etc. dispatcher
+For armel, armhf, etc.
-   should run on these architectures.
+   dispatcher should run on these architectures.

 #.
-Each distro has its own template and the templates do not have common options.
-It can
+Each distro has its own template and the templates do not have common
-   be difficult to have generic support for all distros.
+   options.
+It can be difficult to have generic support for all distros.

-#. ``namespaces`` to relate different job actions to run in the LXC and for the device.
+#. :term:`namespaces <namespace>` to relate different job actions to run in the
+   LXC and for the device.

 .. _namespaces_with_lxc: